 As President of The WMG Group, LLC consulting for Public and Private entities Bill’s services were instrumental in a financial turnaround of over $100 million of operating performance and $65 million in cash flow for one of his clients.
 He also identified and assisted another client improve their financial performance by $62 million.
 Over his career has been instrumental in the recovery of over $5 million of cash and financial assets for various entities.

 In 2018, Bill established a business relationship with Sage Investigations, LLC as their Managing Director of Financial Asset Recovery.

 DIRECTOR OF SURVEILLANCE AND UNDERCOVER

 Kenton Stephens became a Licensed Private Investigator in the State of Texas in 2009.
-His experience includes surveillance, undercover operations, background checks and case research, including a familiarity with multi-jurisdictional state and federal records searches.
+His experience includes surveillance, undercover operations, background checks, and case research, including familiarity with multi-jurisdictional state and federal records searches.
 He has also provided witness testimonies in multiple court trials.

-Kenton received a B.S. in Criminal Justice in 1998, and he has a knack for undercover and surveillance work.
+Kenton received a B.S. in Criminal Justice in 1998, from the Texas State University, and he has a knack for undercover and surveillance work.
 His varied work history provides the experience needed to go unnoticed in a number of scenarios.
-His past jobs range from lifeguard to bar tender to legislative aide to enterprise computing sales to home building.
+His past jobs range from lifeguard to bartender to legislative aide to enterprise computing sales to homebuilding.
 He has logged over 950 hours of surveillance work.